-In public political debate, there seems to be little capacity for nuance.
+In public political debate today, there seems to be little capacity for nuance.

 For example, many conservatives seem unable, or unwilling, to differentiate between marijuana and “drugs”.
 Or for example, many liberals seem unable, or unwilling, to differentiate between legal and illegal immigration.

 I believe politicians and pundits often understand the nuance, but just pretend not to.
 If you act like your opponent made a statement about B when they actually made a statement about A, many people in your audience will believe it.
 You can them trick your audience into believing your opponent has a different opinion than they actually have – usually a more extreme and idiotic opinion.

 For example, you can convince many conservatives that somebody who wants to legalize marijuana, wants to legalize all drugs.
 Or you can easily convince many liberals that a person who wants stricter enforcement of immigration laws, wants to end all immigration.